General education system

 c) Vocational retraining program that ensures the individual to gain / develop competencies for implementing the duties in the same field.
 Learning outcomes defined in the vocational training program may be relevant to 2nd / 3rd / 4th / 5th level of National Qualification Framework

 Higher education system

-Higher education in Georgia is regulated by the Laws on Higher Education; "Enhancement of Quality of Education" and other sub-legislative acts.
+Higher education in Georgia regulated by the Laws on Higher Education; "On Education Quality Enhancement" and other sub-legislative acts.

 Georgia has the three-cycle higher education system and is implemented on the bachelor, master and doctoral levels of higher education.

 The types of higher education institutions in Georgia are as follows:

 University – higher education institution implementing educational programs of all three cycles of higher education and research.

 Teaching University – Higher education institution implementing program/ programs of higher education (except for doctoral programs).
 A teaching university required to provide second cycle – Master’s educational program/ programs.

 College – higher education institution implementing the programs of only the first cycle of higher academic education